 Is French press coffee more caffeinated?

 It's logical to assume that French press coffee is more caffeinated than standard drip coffee.
 After all, it certainly tastes stronger when brewed properly.
 But caffeine content depends more on the type of coffee being used and the number of scoops you put in than the brew method.
 Sometimes French press coffee is slightly more caffeinated than, say, drip coffee because it's common to use a higher ratio of coffee grounds to water.
-Yet, French press coffee is less caffeinated than both drip and pour-over coffee.
-This is primarily because the grounds used are larger than that of other brewing methods and, as a result, don't extract as quickly.
-The exact caffeine content depends on the number of scoops used.
+Yet, French press coffee can often wind up less caffeinated than both drip and pour-over coffee.
+This is because the grounds used are coarser than that of other brewing methods and, as a result, don't extract as quickly.
+So, in short, caffeine content varies too much for there to be a definitive answer.

 Can a French press be used to make other drinks?